DjangoCRM/django-crm/docs/installation_and_configuration_guide.md

 ## Project installation

-The CRM software is a ready Django project.
-To deploy the project, you will need: [Python](https://www.python.org/), and database.
+To deploy the project, you will need: [Python](https://www.python.org/) and database.
-CRM is developed and used with [MySQL](https://www.mysql.com/) database but taking into account compatibility with [PostgreSQL](https://www.postgresql.org) (passes the current set of tests).
+The CRM software is developed and used with [MySQL](https://www.mysql.com/) database but taking into account compatibility with [PostgreSQL](https://www.postgresql.org) (passes the project tests).

 ### Fork the Repository